-Committee approved Investment Programs, target weights, and PfAD fixed income percentages for pension funding and valuation purposes.
+When implementing the Reference Portfolio UTAM may invest in asset classes and strategies (i.e., "Investment Programs") not included in the Reference Portfolio.
+However, all Investment Programs must be approved by the Investment Committee.
+The table below shows the current list of Investment Committee approved Investment Programs, target weights, and PfAD fixed income percentages for pension funding and valuation purposes.
 Investments in each Investment Program are mapped to one or more of the Reference Portfolio asset classes that best represents the risk profile of each investment for purposes of the allowable range of actual portfolio weights in the table above.

 Investment Program Target % PfAD Fixed Income %

 Public Equity 45 0

 Private Equity 10 0

-Absolute Return Strategies 10 50
+Absolute Return Strategies 12.5 50

-Canadian Investment Grade Government Bonds 10 100
+Canadian Investment Grade Government Bonds 20 100

 Canadian Investment Grade Corporate Bonds 10 100

 Alternative Credit 10 50

 Private Real Estate 5 50

+Cash and Cash Equivalents -12.5 100

-Total 100 32.5
+Total 100 31.25